 Reconciliation Art Project

-2017 is a year of significant reflection and Canadian society is on the verge of transformational change.
-This year marks 150 years of Canadian confederation, and it is important to acknowledge that Indigenous People have lived on this land for thousands of years.
-On reflection of this fact people are asked to find 3-5 small rocks, a symbol of Indigenous identity, permanence, strength and resiliency.
+In this 150th year of Canada’s beginning, it is important to acknowledge that Indigenous People have lived on this land for thousands of years.
+On reflection of this fact, children are asked to find a few small rocks, symbols of Indigenous identity, permanence, strength and resiliency.

 The ideal rocks